RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 The organizer team may do some word-smithing and typo-correction this week, but the final version will essentially read as it appears above.
 Key objectives achieved:

    * Simplicity.
 The point is made with minimal words.
    * Inclusiveness.
 Everybody who wants to learn and engage is included.
-Nobody who wants to be part of a positive environment is excluded.
    * Respect.
 Everybody is treated with respect.
 No threats are made.

 You have already read the most important part of this post.
 The rest tells how the code came to be.